Stay Informed!

 Project Summary

-Thomas Klonisch – Research Grant – 2017There is an urgent need for the rapid identification of protein and immunological biomarkers which are indicative of brain tumours, permit early diagnosis, and monitor treatment options and responses.
-Ideally, such assays are minimally-invasive and detect circulating oncological and immunological biomarkers from blood samples.
-Nowhere is this more important than in the early diagnosis and monitoring of highly malignant and rapidly growing glioblastoma (GBM) which constitute about 60% of all primary brain tumours and has one of the worst 5-year survival rates among all cancers.
+Thomas Klonisch – Research Grant – 2017There is an urgent need for the rapid identification of protein and immunological biomarkers that are indicative of brain tumours, enable early diagnosis, and allow monitoring of treatment options and responses.
+Ideally, such assays are minimally invasive and detect circulating oncological and immunological biomarkers from blood samples.
+Nowhere is this more important than in the early diagnosis and monitoring of highly malignant and rapidly growing glioblastoma (GBM), which constitute about 60% of all primary brain tumours and have one of the worst 5-year survival rates among all cancers.
 Currently, there is no early diagnostic test for GBM.

-We have established two minimally invasive assays for the identification of plasma-based predictive and/or prognostic proteome and circulating immune cell signatures from a single patient blood sample.
-These robust high content assays include the proteomic SOMA scan assay and a multicolour flow cytometry detection several immune cell subtypes circulating within the blood.
+We have established two minimally invasive assays for identifying the plasma-based predictive and/or prognostic proteome and circulating immune cell signatures from a single patient’s blood sample.
+These robust high-content assays include the proteomic SOMA scan assay and multicolour flow cytometry for detecting several immune cell subtypes circulating in the blood.
 The combination of both assays translates into a new strategy for clinical monitoring of GBM patients.

-The primary goal of our proposal is to identify plasma-derived protein and immune cell signatures that are suitable for early non-invasive diagnosis of GBM, can serve as response predictor or differentiator of pseudo-progression vs real progression, and indicate GBM recurrences.
+The primary goal of our proposal is to identify plasma-derived protein and immune cell signatures that are suitable for early, non-invasive diagnosis of GBM, can serve as response predictors or differentiators between pseudo-progression and real progression, and indicate GBM recurrences.